Racketeering Charges are Serious Business in Florida

 The possible consequences of a racketeering conviction are significant.
 The crime is classified as a class one felony in Florida, carrying a maximum sentence of up to 30 years imprisonment.
 Fines up to $10,000 are also possible, along with treble damages for injury or property loss related to the racketeering activity.
 The court can also order the civil forfeiture of “all property, real or personal, including money, used in the course of, intended for use in the course of, derived from, or realized through conduct.”

-In defending your case, your attorney may attempt to raise reasonable doubt about your knowledge of the racketeering activities.
+In defending your case, your lawyer may attempt to raise reasonable doubt about your knowledge of the racketeering activities.
 He may also assert that, though you may have had knowledge about one incident, you were not privy to the pattern of activity that is necessary for racketeering.
 Another possible defense is evidence that you withdrew from any racketeering activity once you gained knowledge of its existence.

-If you or a loved one is facing racketeering charges, it is vitally important to contact a skilled attorney in Miami.
+If you or a loved one is facing racketeering charges, it is vitally important to contact a skilled lawyer in Miami.
 Call Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.